How to Find Community Service Opportunities Near You

-Depending on where you live, completing community service hours might be part of clearing up your DUI.
+Depending on where you live, completing court ordered community service hours might be part of clearing up your DUI.
 Community Service is time spent volunteering for a non-profit organization or public service.
 It is often used as a means to reduce jail time, probation, fines and often added as a penalty with a DUI conviction.
 The total number of hours that a person is ordered to serve varies by case, state and judge.
 However, hours required to serve will generally increase with the severity and number of DUI convictions on record.

 It is important to ask your probation officer or reporting authority how long you have to complete your hours so you can make sure you complete them on time.
 Sometimes, you are allowed to choose where you complete your community service hours.
 It varies by state but depending on where you live, your probation officer will most likely provide you with a list of places where you can complete your hours at.

 After finding out how many hours you must complete, when they must be completed by, and if there are specific places you must complete them at, you should create a plan and calendar of how you are going to successfully complete the hours.

 If you are not given a list of approved Non-Profits to serve hours at and are required to find your own place to put in hours, there are a few things to keep in mind: